gaeba95/Teaching-HEIGVD-RES-2019-Labo-SMTP/README.md

 - IMPORTANT : to run build-image.sh you have to install maven before

 ## Implementation
-*document the key aspects of your code.
-It is probably a good idea to start with a class diagram.
-Decide which classes you want to show (focus on the important ones) and describe their responsibilities in text.
-It is also certainly a good idea to include examples of dialogues between your client and an SMTP server (maybe you also want to include some screenshots here)*

 Here is a class diagram to show what the classes of our program look like, and their depedencies with each other :